 The middle Dan Tian sits in the centre of the chest and converts Qi into Shen or the energy of the consciousness body.
 It has a strong connection with the heart and our emotions.
 The upper Dan Tian sits on the forehead between the eyes – Yin Tang (the Third Eye), and here Shen is converted into the vibration of emptiness.
 This has a strong connection to the Shen.

 Humility and Humour

 Two important teachings within Daoism are Humility and Humour.

-The term ‘empty your cup’ is well known and means that you have created a space within that will now allow the information from the Dao and the lineage to pour into you (a bit like in the film the Matrix) this is real Humility – you can’t fake it!
+The term ‘empty your cup’ is well known and means that you have created a space within that will now allow the information from the Dao and the lineage to pour into you, this is real Humility – you can’t fake it!
 If you are not free of the acquired mind or ego this is impossible.
 Laozi and his writings are associated with humility.

 The Micro Cosmic Orbit